 on the details of

 Indore is situated in the administrative region of the Malwa Plateau.
 The district is highly urbanized at 72% versus the state average of 27%.
 The buoyant economy of the city is supported by industrial (in Dewas and Pithampur) and agricultural activities (on the Malwa Plateau) in surrounding areas.
 Though the city’s economic output is significant, employment opportunities are limited with low labor intensive work.
 In addition, uncontrolled and unplanned growth of this urban centre has led to huge stress on the infrastructure.
-Slums vary in size, duration of residence, population density, service facilities, employment status, access to Anganwadi centers (AWCs), schooling opportunities, infrastructure, land rights, etc. These factors impact on the quality of life for the residents.
-Over 94% of the workforce of Indore are in the non-farm sector.
+Slums vary in size, duration of residence, population density, service facilities, employment status, access to Anganwadi centers (AWCs), schooling opportunities, infrastructure, land rights, etc. These factors impact on the quality of life of the residents.
+Over 94% of the workforce of Indore is in the non-farm sector.
 However, worker participation rate is low at 30% (urban Indore).
-The aggregate female participation in the workforce was as low as 14% for urban Indore in 1991.
-Labour-intensive industrial units have either closed down or have drastically reduced staff.
-Newer industries are capital-intensive, and offer opportunities only for technically qualified personnel.
-Therefore, while economic output in the area remains significant, employment opportunities are limited.
+Labor-intensive industrial units have either closed down or have drastically reduced staff.
+Newer industries are capital-intensive and offer opportunities only for technically qualified personnel.
+Therefore, while the economic output in the area remains significant, employment opportunities are limited.

-MP has the highest neonatal, child and under-five mortality rates of any state in India.
-MP Government data shows that IMR in 2004 was 79 against the national average of 58 out of which Urban IMR is 56.
-Neonatal mortality among families residing in urban slum areas is double that of those living in better off slum areas.
 In urban areas of MP, about 44% of the children are underweight, with almost half (19.5%) of these children being severely undernourished.
-Most of the children are deprived of birth registration, which may harm their civil & political rights in future.
-Health status is poor and level of immunization is low, which led to children being exposed to six preventable diseases.
+Most of the children are deprived of birth registration, which may hinder their civil & political rights in future.
+Health status is poor and the level of immunization is low, which make children exposed to preventable diseases.
 Most of the children in these slums are deprived of education rights.
-Many of them are working children and child labor (involved in rag picking and looking after younger siblings).
-In this backdrop, Deenbandhu interventions aim to operationalize appropriate modalities for sustainable long term development of urban slum communities with optimal community participation.
+Many of them are working children and child labor, involved in rag picking and looking after younger siblings.

 Review and Impact